zhgabor/django-jqaf/README.md

     captchaField: '#div_id_captcha',
     // the holder for the google captcha ... used for error message

+    fieldHolder: '.form-group',
+    // specify the field block holder where we can manipulate the field error messages, inside of selector

     processErrors: null,
     // define as a function(form, response){} to use this instead default function